What is The Center’s Mission?

 Who are your clients?

 The Center offers behavioral health care for more than 1,200 clients annually drawn from all areas of the Portland metro area, and beyond.
 Almost half of clients are uninsured and fees, donations and grants subsidize 97% of counseling sessions.
-Clients range in age from five to 92.
+Clients range in age from seven to 92.
 No one is denied care because of an inability to pay.